 These issues can be site specific, which is why some Prometric centers in a given market will be open and others will not.
 If any of the factors change it can result in a positive outcome where a center opens or, unfortunately, it could result in a center closing.

 All candidates will be required to bring and wear a face mask/covering while at the test center.
-Note that local government social distancing guidelines apply to each step in the process, which means only a couple of people will be allowed into the Prometric lobby at the same time for check-in.
-Please read this detailed description of the processes Prometric is adopting beginning May 1.
+Note that local government social distancing guidelines apply to each step in the process.
+Please read Prometric’s detailed test center policies prior to your test date.

 Local Prometric centers will only open if they are able to under the local and state laws.
 They will be working at reduced capacity to adhere to those laws.
 If your test center is open and you can schedule an appointment, and using your personal judgment determine that you are able to test, then you may proceed to do so.